choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 title: "Get to Know Python & Jupyter Notebooks"
 excerpt: "This tutorial introduces the Python scientific programming language.
 It is designed for someone who has not used Python before.
-We will work with precipitation and stream discharge data for Boulder County."
+We will work with precipitation and stream discharge data for Boulder County in Python but also learn the basics of working with python."
 authors: ['Chris Holdgraf', 'Leah Wasser', 'Data Carpentry']
 category: [course-materials]
 class-lesson: ['get-to-know-python']
 permalink: /course-materials/earth-analytics-python/week-2/python-syntax-and-using-functions/
 nav-title: 'Get to Know Python'
 dateCreated: 2017-05-23
-modified: 2017-06-05
+modified: 2017-06-06
 module-title: 'Get to Know the Python programming language'
 module-nav-title: 'Get to Know Python'
 module-description: 'This module introduces the Python scientific programming language.